Browse Articles

 )

---To view detailed information of the columns of table Employee_Test
+--To view detailed information on the columns of table Employee_Test

 SELECT * FROM INFORMATION_SCHEMA.COLUMNS